Home Modifications in the Community

 Ideally, the NDIA will approve the reasonable and necessary home modifications.

 Our Occupational Therapist will liaise with the respective stakeholders (i.e. building management, body corporate, strata, builders, suppliers) to initiate the project.

 In the event property is not owner-occupied, we will assist with negotiating with the property owner to identify what occurs if the participant vacates the property.

-What happens if the participant moves to another location and requires re-assessment?
+What happens if the participant moves to another location?

 During the initial assessment, we ask the participant regarding their plans to relocate or stay at their current property.